duo-labs/webauthn/README.md

 An implementation of this library can be used at [webauthn.io](https://webauthn.io) and the code for this website can be found in the Duo Labs repository [`webauthn-io`](https://github.com/duo-labs/webauthn.io).

 ### Simplified demo
 A simplified demonstration of this library can be found [here](https://github.com/hbolimovsky/webauthn-example).
 It includes a minimal interface and is great for quickly testing out the code.
+The associated blog post can be found [here]().

 Quickstart
 ----------